Cohort Retention Analysis 101: How to Measure User Retention?10 min read

 There are a number of benefits of using cohort analysis to track customer retention.
 Here are a few key ones:

-- By measuring how well different groups are retained, cohort analysis helps you evaluate your retention strategies, identify the most successful ones, and make data-driven decisions to improve your retention efforts.
+- By measuring how well different groups are retained, cohort analysis helps you evaluate your retention strategies, identify the most successful ones, and make data-driven decisions to and improve your retention efforts.

 - Cohort analysis enables teams to track and analyze customer behavior over a specific period and gain insights into long-term behavior trends.